 - Leave to cool completely before putting away to store.

-How long do these Gluten-Free Vegan Shortbread Cookies keep for?
+How long do these Vegan Shortbread Cookies keep for?

-These cookies keep in an airtight container at room temperature for up to a few days.
-Depending on how humid it is where you are, they may become softer the longer you leave them.
+These Cookies taste best eaten within the day but keep in an airtight container at room temperature for up to a few days – they do become softer the longer you leave them, though.
+So I wouldn’t recommend making these ahead.

 Substitutions you can make to this recipe:

-- you can substitute the coconut oil with coconut butter
+- You can replace the coconut oil with coconut butter or vegetable oil.

-- the ground almonds (almond meal) can be substituted with ground walnuts
+- The ground almonds (almond meal) can be replaced with ground walnuts.

-- for a nut-free version, use ground sunflower seeds instead of ground almonds and use a nut-free milk
+- For a nut-free version, use ground sunflower seeds instead of ground almonds and use a nut-free milk.
+Or use my Coconut Flour Cookies recipe instead.

-Tip: The brown rice flour CANNOT be substituted with white rice flour or any other gluten-free flour – it is essential for creating a crunchy shortbread texture.
+Tip: The brown rice flour CANNOT be replaced with white rice flour or any other gluten-free flour – it is essential for creating a crunchy shortbread texture.

 More gluten-free vegan cookie recipes: